Perception, Understanding and Reasoning, A Multimodal Benchmark for Video Fake News Detection: Rationale Validation

 \subsubsection{Subject Identity Distribution}

-News videos frequently feature human subjects to convey key event information through specific visual formats, such as face-to-face interviews and press conference footage.
-These individuals include involved parties, victims, law enforcement personnel, self-media creators, and others.
-However, the reliability of the information provided by these identities varies significantly \cite{doi:10.1177/13684302211030004}.
-To investigate this, we analyzed the proportional distribution of different identities across the entire duration of the videos.
-Detailed results are presented in the Appendix.
-We find the perpetrator, victim and office personnel appear more frequently in real news video.
-However, larger proportion of fake news videos contain no people and the we-media appears frequently in the fake news.
-For the distribution of subject identity shown in Figure \ref{selections_distribution_detain_label}, we find the perpetrator, victim and office personnel appear more frequently in real news video.
-Especially law enforcement officers who appear in real news videos more than twice as frequently as in fake news videos.
-We attribute this significant disparity to real news producers can access law enforcement personnel involved in reported events.
-Moreover, the inclusion of such content is an essential procedure to alleviate audience skepticism.
-Conversely, fake news producers actively avoid this element.
-However, larger proportion of fake news videos contain no people and the we-media appears frequently in the fake news.
-The result align with our practical observation, because fake news generally has less relevant subjects to enforce the veracity of the video news.
+\textbf{Rationale-1} The video features interviews with law enforcement personnel, with names displayed via on-screen captions.
+This practice is commonly employed in incident reporting to enhance news credibility.\\ \textbf{Rationale-2} Despite being framed as breaking incident news, the video contains no appearances by event-related individuals, substantially reducing credibility.\\ \textbf{Rationale-3} The video documents an incident and includes footage of the victim receiving medical treatment, with on-screen name identification.
+This verifiable content substantially enhances perceived news authenticity.\\ \textbf{Analysis} News videos frequently feature human subjects to convey key event information through specific visual formats, such as face-to-face interviews and press conference footage.
+These individuals include involved parties, victims, law enforcement personnel, and self-media creators, among others.
+However, the reliability of information provided by different identity types varies significantly \cite{doi:10.1177/13684302211030004}.
+To investigate this phenomenon, we analyze the proportional distribution of identity types across entire video durations.
+Figure \ref{selections_distribution_detain_label} reveals distinct distributional patterns between real and fake news.
+Perpetrators, victims, and official personnel appear more frequently in real news videos, with law enforcement officers appearing more than twice as often in real news compared to fake news.
+Notably, 22.6 We attribute these disparities to two primary factors.
+First, real news producers possess institutional access to law enforcement personnel involved in reported events, whereas fake news creators lack such credentials.
+Second, the inclusion of authoritative figures serves as an essential verification mechanism to mitigate audience skepticism in authentic news production—an element that fake news producers deliberately avoid.
+Conversely, fake news videos exhibit higher proportions of both absent human subjects and self-media creators, reflecting their reliance on unofficial sources and reduced evidentiary standards.